Josseyo/Malarpiraterna/README.md

 ------
 ## Mälarpiraternas Trädgård

 The garden of the Pirates of Mälaren, "Mälarpiraternas Trädgård", is located by a popular strolling street in Kungsholmen Stockholm.
-Many curious visitors with questions and wishes to join.
+Many curious visitors are stopping by with questions and wishes to join.
 The answers to these questions can be found on this page.
 A QR code is placed in the garden to assist in finding the page.

-This is my PP1 project: A HTML/CSS frontend web application project, based on user experience design, accessibility and responsiveness.

 I live next to the garden, and I frequently respond to inquiries from curious passersby.
 This inspired me to create a website containing essential information and a sign-up form for individuals interested in becoming part of the garden community.

+This is my PP1 project: A HTML/CSS frontend web application project, based on user experience design, accessibility and responsiveness.

 ![responsive-views-of-website](./assets/docs/image-responsive-views.png)